knutin/elli/README.md

 With this in mind we looked at the big names in the Erlang community:
 Yaws, Mochiweb, Misultin and Cowboy.
-We found Mochiweb to be the best match and we might eventually end up settling.
+We found Mochiweb to be the best match and we might eventually end up settling for it.
 However, we also wanted to see if we could take the architecture of Mochiweb and improve on it. `elli` takes the acceptor-turns-into-request-handler idea found in Mochiweb, the binaries-only idea from Cowboy and the request-response idea from WSGI/Rack (with chunked transfer being an exception).

 On top of this we built a handler that allows us to write HTTP middleware modules to add practical features, like compression of